Care for Rain Wear: Wash Your Rainshell Safely

 3) Spray evenly across the entire face fabric (outer layer).

-4) Don’t forget to apply the spray everywhere (in the creases of the hood, pocket flaps, under the arms)!
+4) Don’t forget to apply the spray everywhere (in the creases of the hood, pocket flaps, and under the arms)!

 5) Wait around 2 minutes and wipe away any leftover DWR with a damp cloth.